csc-training/GeoML/README.md

 ## Course computing enviroment

-First 2 days the exercises are done in "Jupyter notebooks for courses" in the [Puhti webinterface](https://www.puhti.csc.fi) .
+First two days the exercises are done in "Jupyter notebooks for courses" in the [Puhti webinterface](https://www.puhti.csc.fi) .
 Puhti is one of CSCs supercomputers providing researchers in Finland with High Performance Computing resources.
 Course participants will be provided with a temporary account (training_xxx); it is not possible to use your own CSC account.